SYNOPSIS

 Normally when a certificate is being verified at least one certificate must be "trusted".
 By default a trusted certificate must be stored locally and must be a root CA: any certificate chain ending in this CA is then usable for any purpose.

-See the description of the verify utility for more information on the meaning of trust settings.
+See openssl verification-options for more information on the meaning of trust settings.

 Future versions of OpenSSL will recognize trust settings on any certificate: not just root CAs.